DataDog/chaos-controller/docs/disruption_cron.md

 ## Overview
 The `DisruptionCron` is a Custom Resource Definition (CRD) that enables scheduling `Disruptions` against the Kubernetes resources at specified intervals.
 This tool enhances the process of chaos engineering by providing a means to continually assess a system's resilience against a wide array of potential disruptions, thereby reducing the necessity for manual intervention.

+## Why use DisruptionCron?
+DisruptionCron facilitates chaos engineering by automating and scheduling chaos experiments.
+This promotes continual resilience improvement and proactive vulnerability detection, thereby mitigating risks and potential costs associated with unexpected system failures.

 ## Usage
 To schedule a disruption in a cluster, run `kubectl apply -f <disruption_cron_file>.yaml`.
 To halt the scheduled disruptions, use `kubectl delete -f <disruption_cron_file>.yaml`.